Know Your Participants and Users

 Participants who are engaged learn better.
 Interaction increases engagement both with the facilitator and between participants.
 Lectures and Powerpoint presentations may work in some contexts, but these are generally not the most effective way to encourage participation and garner engagement.
 One technique is to use games or add competitive elements to make trainings livelier.
 This active approach lets participants experience something and gives them the opportunity to reflect on it.

 Here are three examples of icebreakers you can use at the start of a training.
-They encourage storytelling, create a lively atmosphere and help participants open up.
+They encourage storytelling, create a lively atmosphere and help participants open-up.

-• Two Truths and a Lie — All the participants are asked to tell the others two true things and one lie about themselves.
+- Two Truths and a Lie — All the participants are asked to tell the others two true things and one lie about themselves.
 The rest of the participants will try to guess which one is which.
 This encourages participants to start talking about themselves, which may be useful in the context of video trainings where the goal is to do videos about themselves.

-• Reactions — The facilitator writes down extreme situations on several pieces of paper and hands out a piece of paper to each participant.
+- Reactions — The facilitator writes down extreme situations on several pieces of paper and hands out a piece of paper to each participant.
 Then each participant acts out how they would react in their given situation, then tells the rest what their situation was.
 This could lead to a discussion about how people react to different situations.

-• Blanket Game — A favourite Video4Change Network opening game, which is quite theatrical.
+- Blanket Game — A favourite Video4Change Network opening game, which is quite theatrical.

-Evaluate Your Capacity Building
+Measure Your Capacity Building

 Visit the Evaluation page to measure your research and planning.